gemfarmer/me/content/posts/2019-05-27--reflecting-on-japan/index.md

 ![Rice triangles at 7 Eleven](./711-rice-triangle.jpg)

 The egg salad sandwiches are like eating a cloud.
 The egg is smooth and creamy without much flavor.
 The bread is white and fluffy with the crusts cut off.
-Normally I wouldn't go for a sandwich like this, but the execution is perfect and I fell in love.
+Normally I wouldn't go for a sandwich like this, but the execution is perfect.

 ![Egg Salad sandwich at 7 Eleven](./711-egg-salad.jpg)

 ### Awesome transit
 The transit there is amazing.
-Fast and timely trains are everywhere, even small, remote towns.
+Fast and timely trains are everywhere, even in small remote towns.
 Tourists are able to buy a JR pass for ~$400, an amazing value.
 Most Shinkansen (bullet train) tickets are ~$100-300, so if you leave Tokyo, it probably makes sense to get a JR pass.

 ![Empty JR station](./jr-empty.jpg)
 _Photo: Swathi Mummini_, probably the only empty Shinkansen platform in Japan